The choruses get LOUD and are so POWERFUL on the best copies of this album that they make a mockery of most of the pressings out there.

-The second title track on this album (ahhhh!) features a classic Andy Summers guitar intro that usually sounds much too midrangey but on the best pressings can actually have richness and body.
+The second title track on this album (ahhhh!) features a classic Andy Summers guitar intro that usually sounds much too midrangy but on the best pressings can actually have richness and body.

 Every Breath You Take

 Probably the most famous of all Police songs, the vocals are mixed way too loud for comfortable listening.
-However, the right copies prove that the dynamics can be controlled, even in the super-powerful bridge.
+However, the right copies prove that the dynamics can be controlled, even in the exceptionally powerful bridge.